Guillerbr/Tupan/Readme.md

      in /server/roles.js
      We can configure the crud access level rules per user Admin user type has to control CRUD over system

+## After creating your admin account

+     In the userController file change line 33 to:

+     const newUser = new User ({email, password: hashedPassword, role: role || "basic"});

+     Now only admin can on route:
+     post ('/ signupadmin')

+     register user levels:
+     admin,supervisor,basic,final_user.